 In Druid Mysteries Philip writes: “When I met my old Druid teacher, he had spent years studying mythology – the old gods and the old stories – but he wanted to make his knowledge relevant to the world he found himself in.
 He had lived through two World Wars and the Depression.
 He saw the alienation of young people from the Natural world, and he saw the ravages that industrialisation was causing in the land and in the souls of the people around him.
 He studied the psychologies of Freud and Jung, and involved himself in social work, and the idealistic youth movements of Woodcraft Chivalry and the Kibbo Kift.
 He saw Druidry as holding the potential to bring people back into touch with the land and the seasons, and with the purpose of being alive.
 He wanted Druidry to draw on its historical roots, but he wanted it to be relevant to people’s lives today, and not simply a subject for escapist fantasy or exclusively historical speculation.
 I have continued his work and the work of the Order in this same spirit, because I believe that the old ideas can be enhanced and made more relevant to our modern lives if we work in this way.”

+Philip handed on the role of Chosen Chief of the Order to his successor Eimear Burke in June 2020.
 You can see Philip’s website and blog here.
-He has an online school which offers courses, including Lessons in Magic and Transformation Through Tarot.
+He has an online school which offers courses, The Art of Living Well.